jpetazzo/intro-to-docker/slides/Local_Development_Workflow.md

 $ docker run -d -v $(pwd):/src -p 80:9292 jpetazzo/namer
 ```

-* The `-d` flag indicates that the container should run in detached mode (in the background).
+* `-d`: the container should run in detached mode (in the background).

-* The `-v` flag provides volume mounting inside containers.
+* `-v`: the following host directory should be mounted inside the container.

-* The `-p` flag maps port `9292` inside the container to port `80` on the host.
+* `-p`: connections to port 80 on the host should be routed to port 9292 in the container.

 * `jpetazzo/namer` is the name of the image we will run.

-* We don't need to give a command to run because the Dockerfile already specifies `rackup`.
+* We don't specify a command to run because is is already set in the Dockerfile.

 ---